AutoGIS-2020/final-assignment-onniporh/README.md

 This part will create statistics into an variable that can be visualized.
 More detailed information can be found in the Notebook and in the function files.

 ### Results:
 Results are displayed in the interactive map and in with the postal code land usage Visualizer.
 These can also be found in the Notebook.
+Interactive map can be found in here https://autogis-2020.github.io/final-assignment-onniporh/pop_growth_and_land_use_map.html.